 - to respond to your requests and inquiries;

 - to serve relevant advertisements to you when you visit our sites or other third-party sites;

-- to process payments, accounting and administration (including, but not limited to, membership subscriptions and renewals, registration fees, or processing the delivery and payments for any products or services that you choose to purchase from us);
+- to process payments, accounting and administration (including, but not limited to, membership subscriptions and renewals, registration fees, or processing the delivery and payments of any products or services that you choose to purchase from us);

-- to evaluate your performance on learning courses and assist you in the tracking of your progress
+- to evaluate your performance on learning courses and assist you in the tracking of your progress;

 - to seek your views or comments on the services we provide;